dyaghas/obsidian-vault/SQL/Basic commands.md

 ## DELETE

 The SQL DELETE statement is used to remove one or more rows from a table.
-The basic syntax of the DELETE statement is as follows:

 ```sql
 DELETE FROM table_name WHERE condition;